rsksmart/lumino/docs/0.0.4/install_ubuntu.md

         --no-sync-check
         --api-address 127.0.0.1:5001
         --rnsdomain $YOUR_RNS_DOMAIN
-        --discoverable #If this flag is present, then your node will be registered on Lumino Explorer --hub-mode #If this flag is present, then your node will run in HUB mode.
+        --discoverable # if this flag is present, then your node will be registered on Lumino Explorer --hub-mode # if this flag is present, then your node will run in HUB mode
     ```

     | FIELD                                     | DESCRIPTION                                                                                                                             |